This story has been updated. It was originally published on February 28, 2019.

 Play on the big screen

-Both Android and iOS screens cast to a bigger display if needed, though the options vary depending on the model of phone you’ve got.
+Both Android and iOS screens can cast to a bigger display if needed, though the options vary depending on the model of phone you’ve got.
 Android phones running Android 5.0 or later can mirror the screen to a Chromecast dongle or device via the Google Home app.
-Just tap Account (bottom right) then Mirror device.
+Just tap the device you want to cast your screen to and then hit Cast device.

 Both iPhones and iPads support AirPlay mirroring, so you can duplicate the screen on an Apple TV or an AirPlay-enabled television set.
 Open Control Center with a swipe down from the top right corner of the display, then choose Screen Mirroring to get connected.